bob1de/hass-apps/docs/apps/heaty/writing-schedules.rst

 A schedule controls the temperature in a room over time.
 It consists of a set of rules.

-Each rule must at least define a temperature:
+Each rule must at least define a temperature value:

 ::

     schedule:
-    - temp: 16
+    - value: 16

 This schedule would just always set the temperature to ``16`` degrees, nothing else.
 Of course, schedules wouldn't make a lot sense if they couldn't do more than that.

+For ``value``, there is a shortcut ``v`` to make rules more compact.
+We'll use that from now on.

 Basic Scheduling Based on Time of the Day